 The cost of composite veneers varies with your location, the number of veneers necessary, and your dentist’s fee.
 The price per tooth could range between $250 and $1500.
 Your insurance probably excludes cosmetic procedures from your cover.
 This means that you will have to pay to improve the appearance of your smile.

-In the event that damage affects some of your teeth, your insurance may chip in or cover the total cost of the procedure.
+If the damage affects some of your teeth, your insurance may chip in or cover the total cost of the procedure.

 Both veneers and bonding improve the overall look of teeth.
 They are set apart by several factors.